davidson-consulting/diff-jjoules/README.md

 # Diff-JJoules

-**Diff-JJoules** is a project that allows to measure the energy consumption delta between two versions of the same program.
+**Diff-JJoules** is a set of maven plugin to run various procedures that aims at measuring the energy consumption delta between two versions of the same program.

-This project can be apply on Maven project in Java and with JUnit.
+This project can be applied on Maven projects in Java and with JUnit.

 It relies on the two following projects: